 - Locked into a 6–12 month contract at the start

-MoodBook Devs is built for exactly this
+MoodBook Studio is built for exactly this

 We work with early-stage SaaS founders across the UK as a product design and development partner.
 Async by default, no long contracts, and we own the design system we build for you — so when you hire in-house, your new designer inherits a real system, not a pile of ad-hoc screens.
 Get in touch at moodbook.uk/contact to start a conversation.